aruba/central-automation-studio/README.md

         `sudo docker run -it --rm --name myContainer -p 443:443 -e API_URL="https://192.168.1.200/backend" -e SECURE="True" -v /etc/ssl/private/apache-selfsigned.key:/usr/local/apache2/conf/apache-private.key -v /etc/ssl/certs/apache-selfsigned.crt:/usr/local/apache2/conf/apache-cert.crt arubahpe/central-automation-studio`<br>

         View your container at the specified IP address or FQDN (Fully Qualified Domain Name), ex: https://192.168.1.200/<br>
         For an example of how to quickly set up a self-signed certificate, see **Step 1** of this article: https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-apache-in-ubuntu-16-04.
 The Common Name should match the IP address in API_URL.
+Note that if you use a self-signed certificate, you may see an error message; click "Advanced" and proceed anyway.

     - Environment variables<br>
         The "-e" flag sets an environment variable.
 There are two environment variables that need to be set: <br>